Category: Erectile Dysfunction

 Penile implants may sound like an extreme solution for erectile dysfunction, but is it?
 Often, for men with ED, implants offer a safe option for regaining satisfaction in your sex life and have higher satisfaction rate than more conservative methods.

 Based in Salt Lake City, Utah, urology specialist William Brant, MD, FACS, FECSM is an expert at identifying the causes of erectile dysfunction and designing a personalized treatment plan to help restore your ability to have an erection.
-Dr. Brant and our knowledgeable team are here to explain more about the pros and cons of penile implants, so you can decide if it’s right for you.
+Dr. Brant is currently accepting new patients and will explain more about the pros and cons of penile implants, so you can decide if it’s right for you.

 What are penile implants?